Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

 History
 18/03/07 - version 1.5.8
-- correct JJDoc bug (was not called selected editor)
+- correct JJDoc bug (was not called on selected editor)
 - correct Console report (inverted JJTree and JavaCC)
 - correct JJTREE_OUTPUT_DIRECTORY highlight and option setting
+- correct new file wizard to check if options are set before setting defaults
+- replace javacc.jar with last CVS version 2007/03/18
+- add new JJDoc options in javacc.jar (modified sources in javacc.jar)

 10/03/07 - version 1.5.7
 - correct double suppress warning